iririsgoo/Instagram-Sentiment-Analysis/README.md

 #### Important disclaimer:
-This is an analysis done on one person's data, but all the data I used are publicly accessible.
+This is an analysis done on one person's data, and all the data I used are publicly accessible.

 If there is an issue of privacy for anyone because of the result, please let me know.